alumina-lang/alumina/README.md

 To be done:

 - Standard library is only usable on Unixes (tested on Linux, macOS and Android)
-- Various bugs and miscompilations
+- Compiler driver (something like Rust's `cargo`)
-- Better error messages and warnings.
-Currently they are not terrible, but not great either.
+- A good story for third-party libraries (something like `crates.io` maybe?)
-- Language reference
+- Various rough edges and missing features

 A self-hosted compiler ([`aluminac`](./src/aluminac)) is also being written.
 It is in very early stages (is only able to parse source at the moment).
 It will eventually have a LLVM backend.

-Full list of missing features, open questions, bugs and ideas for the future in [MISSING.md](./MISSING.md)
+Full list of missing features, open questions, bugs and ideas for the future is in [MISSING.md](./MISSING.md)

 # Try it out